Cash crop: Subtropical

 In regions with a subtropical climate, oil-yielding crops (e.g. soybeans), cotton, rice, tobacco, indigo, citrus, pomegranates, and some vegetables and herbs are the predominant cash crops.

 Tropical

 In regions with a tropical climate, coffee, cocoa, sugar cane, bananas, oranges, cotton and jute are common cash crops.
 The oil palm is a tropical palm tree, and the fruit from it is used to make palm oil.
-The impact of climate change on the ranges of pests and diseases – especially those of coffee, cocoa, and banana – is commonly underestimated.
-Limiting temperature rise to 1.5 C-change is vital to maintaining productivity in the tropics.

 By continent and country

 Africa

 Jatropha curcas is a cash crop used to produce biofuel.

 Around 60 percent of African workers are employed in the agricultural sector, with about three-fifths of African farmers being subsistence farmers.
 For example, in Burkina Faso 85% of its residents (over two million people) are reliant upon cotton production for income, and over half of the country's population lives in poverty.
 Larger farms tend to grow cash crops such as coffee, tea, cotton, cocoa, fruit and rubber.
 These farms, typically operated by large corporations, cover dozens of square kilometres and employ large numbers of laborers.
 Subsistence farms provide a source of food and a relatively small income for families, but generally fail to produce enough to make re-investment possible.

 The situation in which African nations export crops while a significant number of people on the continent struggle with hunger has been blamed on developed countries, including the United States, Japan and the European Union.
 These countries protect their own agricultural sectors, through high import tariffs and offer subsidies to their farmers, which some have contended is leading to the overproduction of commodities such as cotton, grain and milk.
 The result of this is that the global price of such products is continually reduced until Africans are unable to compete in world markets, except in cash crops that do not grow easily in temperate climates.

 Africa has realized significant growth in biofuel plantations, many of which are on lands which were purchased by British companies.
 Jatropha curcas is a cash crop grown for biofuel production in Africa.
 Some have criticized the practice of raising non-food plants for export while Africa has problems with hunger and food shortages, and some studies have correlated the proliferation of land acquisitions, often for use to grow non-food cash crops with increasing hunger rates in Africa.